robertmartin8/ReasonableDeviations/_notes/adv_fin_ml.md

 - An alternative is **sequential bootstrapping**, which continually modifies the probability distribution so that overlaps/repetition are increasingly unlikely.
 - Weight should be a function of uniqueness and the size of the returns.
-- We can apply a time-decay to weight, though "time" does not have to be chronological – e.g it can be cumulative uniqueness.
+- We can apply a time-decay to weight, though "time" does not have to be chronological – e.g. it can be cumulative uniqueness.

 ## 5. Fractionally differentiated features